wgohome/plants-pipeline/docs/download.md

 ```
 python main/update_all_tpm_matrices.py
 ```

+The arguments are:

+- `-t` is the number of threads to use.
+If t = 0 is specified, each species TPM values will be extracted linearly.
+If t > 1, each species TPM values will be extracted in parallel, using a maximum of t threads.
+- `-n` is the newonly tag to specift that only species whose TPM matrix has not been produced will be processed.
+This is useful if the TPM processing breaks halfway and you would like to continue with only the remaining species.

 The TPM matrix, with file name timestamped and labelled by taxid, can be found in `pipeline-data/postprocess/tpm-matrices`.